 A total of 78% of participants indicated that they enjoy water “in a scenic way,” and 73% use it to grow food or plants.
 Far fewer participants reported that they use it for business or industrial use (13%).

-A majority (57 %) of participants sayy their water costs are “about right”.
-About a third of participants believe that their water costs too much (26%), or far too much (7%).
+A majority (57 %) of participants said their water costs are “about right”.
+About a third of participants believed that their water costs too much (26%), or far too much (7%).

-The people who responded to the survey frequently thinkink about water use across the region.
-More than 40% thinkink about water use most of the time, whereas 17% thinkink of it all of the time.
-By contrast, less than 10% of respondents thinkink about it rarely or never.
+The people who responded to the survey frequently thought about water use across the region.
+More than 40% thought about water use most of the time, whereas 17% thought of it all of the time.
+By contrast, less than 10% of respondents thought about it rarely or never.
 The vast majority of respondents did not know about the MCWPP before this survey.

-If survey participants could give 100 gallons of water to various uses, they sayy they would give the most water (32.6 gallons) to residential water supply for year-round residents.
+If survey participants could give 100 gallons of water to various uses, they said they would give the most water (32.6 gallons) to residential water supply for year-round residents.
 Water for fish and wildlife was listed second (23.7 gallons).
 Water for tourist lodging and tourist attractions would receive 7.6 gallons.

-When asked aboutbeing able to make sure there is water for people, business, and nature, the results were split across concern for household use, infrastructure, and fish and wildlife.
+When asked about ensuring there is enough water for people, business, and nature, the results were split across concern for household use, infrastructure, and fish and wildlife.
 A total of 28% of respondents reported that their primary concern is making sure there is enough safe water to drink and use for cleaning, whereas 23% reported their greatest concern was making sure that the region’s water structures (pipes, pumps, etc.) are in good condition to withstand time and a major event, such as an earthquake or tsunami.
 A total of 22% said their greatest concern was making sure there is enough water to support fish and wildlife.
 Far fewer people (1%) are most concerned about having enough water to support business and industry.
 Likewise, very few (1%) feel the biggest concern is that the water be safe for recreation.

 When asked to evaluate ways to help ensure that there is enough water for all needs, participants assigned points to various solutions.
 Watershed restoration or protection (protecting or improving the forests and lands the region’s water flows through) received the most points (19.8 points out of 100 possible points).
 Water storage systems (such as reservoirs) received 18.3 points, and conservation received 16 points.
 Sharing water among communities received the fewest points (7.2 points).